Jamaica Coffee Revolution - Starbucks Invasion

 “𝐂𝐡𝐢𝐧𝐞𝐬𝐞 𝐀𝐦𝐛𝐚𝐬𝐬𝐚𝐝𝐨𝐫 𝐭𝐨 𝐉𝐚𝐦𝐚𝐢𝐜𝐚, 𝐍𝐢𝐮 𝐐𝐢𝐧𝐠𝐛𝐚𝐨, 𝐢𝐬 𝐮𝐫𝐠𝐢𝐧𝐠 𝐉𝐚𝐦𝐚𝐢𝐜𝐚 𝐭𝐨 𝐛𝐞 𝐦𝐨𝐫𝐞 𝐚𝐠𝐠𝐫𝐞𝐬𝐬𝐢𝐯𝐞 𝐢𝐧 𝐭𝐫𝐲𝐢𝐧𝐠 𝐭𝐨 𝐭𝐚𝐩 𝐢𝐧𝐭𝐨 𝐰𝐡𝐚𝐭 𝐡𝐞 𝐬𝐚𝐲𝐬 𝐢𝐬 𝐚𝐧 𝐞𝐱𝐩𝐚𝐧𝐝𝐢𝐧𝐠 𝐂𝐡𝐢𝐧𝐞𝐬𝐞 𝐦𝐚𝐫𝐤𝐞𝐭 𝐟𝐨𝐫 𝐉𝐚𝐦𝐚𝐢𝐜𝐚’𝐬 𝐁𝐥𝐮𝐞 𝐌𝐨𝐮𝐧𝐭𝐚𝐢𝐧 𝐂𝐨𝐟𝐟𝐞𝐞.”

 The Government is actively engaging the Chinese, getting ready to make a big push into that market as soon as they can get out of bed with the Japanese.
-As far as I am concern, it really makes no sense to do with the Chinese what we did with the Japanese. 𝐖𝐞 𝐬𝐡𝐨𝐮𝐥𝐝 𝐍𝐎𝐓 𝐥𝐨𝐜𝐤 𝐝𝐨𝐰𝐧 𝟖𝟎% 𝐨𝐟 𝐨𝐮𝐫 𝐬𝐮𝐩𝐩𝐥𝐲 𝐢𝐧𝐭𝐨 𝐨𝐧𝐞 𝐦𝐚𝐫𝐤𝐞𝐭 but diversity our market.
+As far as I am concern, it really makes no sense to do with the Chinese what we did with the Japanese. 𝐖𝐞 𝐬𝐡𝐨𝐮𝐥𝐝 𝐍𝐎𝐓 𝐥𝐨𝐜𝐤 𝐝𝐨𝐰𝐧 𝟖𝟎% 𝐨𝐟 𝐨𝐮𝐫 𝐬𝐮𝐩𝐩𝐥𝐲 𝐢𝐧𝐭𝐨 𝐨𝐧𝐞 𝐦𝐚𝐫𝐤𝐞𝐭 but diversify our market.
 I am not saying that 80% of our supply cannot go to the Chinese, what I am saying is that it should not be by contract (NOT Locked down) but by the free market.
 This would leave us free to move into other markets in a timely manner based on price and demand.

 “𝐒𝐡𝐚𝐰 𝐡𝐢𝐧𝐭𝐞𝐝 𝐚𝐭 𝐩𝐥𝐚𝐧𝐬 𝐭𝐨 𝐠𝐞𝐭 𝐜𝐨𝐟𝐟𝐞𝐞 𝐢𝐧𝐭𝐨 𝐭𝐡𝐞 𝐂𝐡𝐢𝐧𝐞𝐬𝐞 𝐦𝐚𝐫𝐤𝐞𝐭, 𝐢𝐧𝐬𝐭𝐞𝐚𝐝 𝐨𝐟 𝐭𝐡𝐞 𝐜𝐮𝐫𝐫𝐞𝐧𝐭 𝐚𝐫𝐫𝐚𝐧𝐠𝐞𝐦𝐞𝐧𝐭, 𝐰𝐡𝐢𝐜𝐡 𝐬𝐞𝐞𝐬 𝐉𝐚𝐩𝐚𝐧 𝐚𝐬 𝐭𝐡𝐞 𝐨𝐧𝐥𝐲 𝐦𝐚𝐣𝐨𝐫 𝐢𝐦𝐩𝐨𝐫𝐭𝐞𝐫 𝐨𝐟 𝐉𝐚𝐦𝐚𝐢𝐜𝐚’𝐬 𝐜𝐨𝐟𝐟𝐞𝐞.”